a-vidhawan/cse15l-lab-reports/LabReport-3.md

 site entrance is dominated by the apse of the 6th century basilica of Ágios Títos (St. Titus).
 The remains of the saint were originally interredhere but were moved to Iráklion following Arab raids which destroyed the rest of the building in 825.
 ```
-Here, the `grep` command searches the directories and subdirectories of `written_2`, looking for the String "inheritance" in a file.
+Here, the `grep -r` command searches the directories and subdirectories of `written_2`, looking for the String "inheritance" in a file.
 It returns the names of the files it finds "inheritance" in and returns the lines as well.

 **Example 2:** `grep -r "Lucayans" written_2`